autotelicum/Smooth-CoffeeScript/literate/underscore.md

 native implementations of **forEach**, **map**, **reduce**, **filter**, **every**, **some** and **indexOf**.

-*Underscore is an open-source component of [DocumentCloud](http://documentcloud.org/).*
 You can find more information and updates at [Underscore.js](http://documentcloud.github.com/underscore).
+Extensions to Underscore are listed in the [Mixin Catalog Wiki](https://github.com/documentcloud/underscore/wiki/Mixin-Catalog). *Underscore is an open-source component of [DocumentCloud](http://documentcloud.org/).*

 ### Downloads